Forcing Over a Free Suslin Tree: More About Constructing and Extending Automorphisms

-\subsection{More About Constructing and Extending Automorphisms}
+\section{More About Constructing and Extending Automorphisms}

-We now turn towards proving that the automorphism forcing does not add new cofinal branches of $\omega_1$-trees appearing in certain intermediate extensions, a task which will occupy us for the remainder of the section.
-In this subsection we prove three technical lemmas about extending countable families of automorphisms one level higher in order to achieve some desirable properties.
-These lemmas anticipate configurations which will appear in proofs occurring later in the section.
-Specifically, Lemmas 5.39 and 5.40 are used in the proof of Lemma 5.53, and Lemma 5.41 is used in the proof of Lemma 5.47.
-The proofs of Lemmas 5.39 and 5.40 are fairly simple and almost identical.
-Lemma 5.41 is essentially an expansion of Lemma 5.14 to a more elaborate context.
+We now turn toward proving that the automorphism forcing does not add new cofinal branches of $\omega_1$-trees appearing in certain intermediate extensions.
+In this section, we prove three technical lemmas about extending countable families of automorphisms one level higher in order to achieve some desirable properties.
+These lemmas anticipate configurations which appear in proofs occurring in later sections.
+Specifically, Lemmas \ref{elaborate extending by one} and \ref{elaborate extending by one 2} are used in the proof of Lemma \ref{very technical lemma}, and Lemma \ref{elaborate general extension} is used in the proof of Lemma \ref{Generalized Separated Conditions are Dense}.
+The proofs of Lemmas \ref{elaborate extending by one} and \ref{elaborate extending by one 2} are fairly simple and almost identical.
+Lemma \ref{elaborate general extension} is essentially an expansion of Lemma \ref{more extending by one} to a more elaborate context.

 \begin{lemma} Let $\gamma < \omega_1$ and let $\{ f_\tau : \tau \in I \}$ be a countable family of automorphisms of $T \res (\gamma+1)$.
 Let $A \subseteq B \subseteq I$ be finite.
 Let $Y, Z \subseteq T_{\gamma+1}$ be finite sets each with unique drop-downs to $\gamma$ such that $Y \cap Z = \emptyset$.
 Then there exists a family $\{ g_\tau : \tau \in I \}$ of automorphisms of $T \res (\gamma+2)$ such that: \begin{enumerate} \item for all $\tau \in I$, $f_\tau \subseteq g_\tau$; \item for all $\tau \in B$, $Y \res \gamma$ and $Y$ are $g_\tau$-consistent; \item for all $\tau \in A$, $Z \res \gamma$ and $Z$ are $g_\tau$-consistent; \item for all $\tau \in B \setminus A$ and for all $x \in Z$, $g_\tau(x)$ and $g_\tau^{-1}(x)$ are not in $Y \cup Z$. \end{enumerate} \end{lemma}